elliayhu/isracard/README.md

 # isracard
-open cmd from 'isracard' directort and run 'ng serve', open browser and browse to 'localhost:4200'.
+open cmd from 'isracard' directory and run 'ng serve', open browser and browse to 'localhost:4200'.

 all this instruction relevant if you have anguler installed else you need to install.